 One of the most common effects of long haul travel is jet lag.
-This happens when you travel east to west, for example LA to Australia, or west to east, for example New York to Rome, across many different time zones.
+This happens when you travel east to west, for example LA to Australia, or west to east, for example, New York to Rome, across many different time zones.

-If you travel north to south or vise versa, for example from New York to South America or London to South Africa, then you stay roughly in the same time zone so there are no jet lag effects.
+If you travel north to south or vice versa, for example from New York to South America or London to South Africa, then you stay roughly in the same time zone so there are no jet lag effects.
 The flight can still be tiring of course but that isn’t jet lag.

 The most common symptom of jet lag is the inability to sleep at the correct time in the new time zone since your body clock is out of sync with your surroundings.

 The air in the passenger cabin of an aircraft flying at altitude is actually very dry.
-Unless you on one of the latest types of aircraft, which have climate control systems that includes controlling the humidity level, then you are likely to feel dehydrated after a while.
+Unless you on one of the latest types of aircraft, which have climate control systems that include controlling the humidity level, then you are likely to feel dehydrated after a while.

 This can make you feel tired and fatigued.